SamTheMar/LAAI/README.md

 # LAAI Project
-The project objective is solve the "Giochi D'Autunno" of the Bocconi University
+The project goal is solve the "Giochi D'Autunno" of the Bocconi University